Rumodeus/linkdl/README.md

 # linkdl
-A website to download mp4/mp3s from links
+A website to download mp4/mp3s from links (currently only supports youtube :/)

 This is setup for deployment to heroku